Kielbasa Cabbage and Potato Skillet

 FAQ

-- My potatoes are still firm, what did I do wrong?
+- My potatoes are still firm when the cabbage is done; what should I do?

 Serving Suggestions